Ernest, Margrave of Baden-Durlach: First morganatic marriage: Ursula of Rosenfeld

-The Margrave's second marriage was in 1518 with Ursula of Rosenfeld (died: 26 February 1538), the daughter of George of Rosenfeld.
+Ernest's second marriage was in 1518 with Ursula of Rosenfeld (died: 26 February 1538), the daughter of Wolf of Rosenfeld (d.
+1518), Schultheiß of the town of Rosenfeld.
 This was a morganatic marriage.
 During Ernests's lifetime, it was controversial whether his son Charles could inherit the Margraviate.
 In the end, Charles could only inherit the margraviate from his half-brother because the guardians of his cousins in the Bernhardine line did not object.
 In 1594, this morganatic marriage was cited in the imperial court as an argument when Margrave Ernest Frederick — a grandson of Ernest – contested the right to inherit of the children of Margrave Edward Fortunatus and Marie of Eicken.